docsforadobe/premiere-plugin-guide/docs/importers/selector-descriptions.rst

 Fill ``imImportAudioRec7->buffer`` with the number of sample frames specified in ``imImportAudioRec7->size``, starting from ``imImportAudioRec7->position``.

-Always return 32-bit float, uninterleaved samples as described in the Universals chapter.
+Always return 32-bit float, uninterleaved samples as described in :ref:`universals/universals`.

-You may use the calls in the Audio Suite to do some common conversions.
+You may use the calls in the :ref:`universals/sweetpea-suites.audio-suite` to do some common conversions.

 ----